Jake Burger Player Props: White Sox vs. Guardians

 Jake Burger At The Plate

-- Looking at the 85 games he has played this season, he's hit a home run in 22 of them (25.9%), and in 7.7% of his trips to the plate.
+- In 26.7% of his games this season, he has homered, and 7.9% of his trips to the plate.

-- Burger has driven home a run in 27 games this year (31.8%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on eight occasions..
+- In 28 games this year (32.6%), Burger has picked up an RBI, and in 15 of those games (17.4%) he had more than one.
+He has also driven home three or more of his team's runs in eight contests.

-- He has scored a run in 36 games this season, with multiple runs six times.
+- In 43.0% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (7.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.